winterNebs/TETRIS-FAQ/index.md

 1. If your opener uses a T piece in stack it is already bad.
 2. If your opener has a very low success chance it is bad.
 3. If your opener does not send at least 9 with the first 2 t pieces its most likely bad.

+## What setups should I learn?

+If you are unable complete a 40 line Tetris-only sprint in under 1:15 minutes (jstris/fast games) or 1:30 minutes Puyo Puyo Tetris (slow game) should focus on practicing that first.

+Once you can do that consistently, learn basic t-spins, check out garbo's tspin guide (the first part) https://www.youtube.com/watch?v=FI39WJqTLvA

+More advanced techniques (or "setups") would be t-spin forecasting, floating tspins and donated tspins. (expand later) https://four.lol/mid-game/donation https://four.lol/methods/stmb